Note: Starting May 2nd, talks will be moved to the Manzanita Multipurpose Room near Casper Dining.

 Speaker Series is held (approximately) alternate Tuesdays 5:30 to 6:20pm during Winter and Spring quarters unless otherwise noted.
-Talks will be held in the Ricker Dining Green Room (238 Santa Teresa St, Stanford).
-Please feel free to bring dinner from Ricker Dining into the room before the talk.
+Talks will be held in the Manzanita Multipurpose Room near Casper Dining (661 Escondido Road, Stanford) (previously held at the Ricker Dining Green Room at 238 Santa Teresa St, Stanford).
+Please feel free to bring dinner from Casper Dining into the room before the talk.

 |January 10||Brian Conrad||The ABC Conjecture|

 |January 24||Kannan Soundarajan||Primes fall for the gambler's fallacy|

 Note: The original April 4th talk has been re-scheduled one week later to this date, April 11th.

 |April 18||Alex Wright||From Rational Billiards to Dynamics on Moduli Spaces|

 |May 2||Mary Wootters||Low-degree polynomials and error-correcting codes

 Note: New location!
 Talks will be held at Manzanita Multipurpose Room for the remaining talks of the year.

 |May 30||Laura Fredrickson||Moduli Spaces from Geometry and Physics|